funkjunky/sans-schema/README.md

 const flatDataSansCompanyWithId1 = removeModel('companies', data.company, flatData);

 // Using the data with Redux
-store.dispatch(loadNormalizedData(flatData));
+store.dispatch(mergeNormalizeModels(flatData));
 const expandedUser = expandModel('users', { id: 1 }, store.getState());

-// removing a model reference from all other models. store.dispatch(loadNormalizedData(flatDataSansCompanyWithId1));
+// removing a model reference from all other models. ie. user: { id: 123, company: { id: 1 } } becomes { id: 123, company: null }, and the same for all other models referencing company = { id: 1 }
+store.dispatch(mergeNormalizedModels(flatDataSansCompanyWithId1));
-// ...then you're normal remove action. store.disaptch(RemoveCompany({ id: 1 }));
+// ...then your action to remove the model from it's slice store.disaptch(RemoveCompany({ id: 1 }));
 ```